nexoslabs/featurastic-ui-buttons/README.md

 ## 🤝 Contributing

-We ❤️ contributions!
+We love contributions!
 Here's how you can help:

-1. Fork this repository.
+1. 🍴 Fork the repository
-2. Create a new branch: `git checkout -b feature-name`.
+2. 🌿 Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes: `git commit -m "Add some feature"`.
+3. 💾 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to your branch: `git push origin feature-name`.
+4. 🚀 Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request.
+5. 🔃 Open a Pull Request

+Check out our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ---

-## 🛡️ License
+## 📄 License

-This project is open-source and licensed under the **CC0-1.0 License**.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the **CC0-1.0 License** - see the [LICENSE](LICENSE) file for details.